-Mosque also called the Jama Masjid is located at a distance of 30 feet from the Dargah, spreads over an area of 4300 square yards.
-An elegant mosque was built with rainwater harvesting system in order to make use of rainwater during the dry season.
+Mosque also called the Jama Masjid is located at a distance of 30 feet from the Dargah, spread over an area of 4300 square yards.
+An elegant mosque was built with a rainwater harvesting system in order to make use of rainwater during the dry season.

 People would step back into time with the visit to the architectural marvel that unites Hindu, Islamic and Jain styles of architecture.
 An expansive complex features a combination of social, religious and royal significance.

-Mausoleum of the saint and the mosque contribute to the religious world, pavilion and the tank contributes to the social world.
+Mausoleum of the saint and the mosque contribute to the religious world, the pavilion and the tank contribute to the social world.
 Royal Palaces and the tomb relate to the royal realm.

 Travellers would appreciate this ancient structure that has flat roofs topped with ten domes.
 At the centre of the sacred complex lies the mausoleum of Saint Sheikh Ganj Bakhsh Khatu that is supported with thirteen pillars.